 Digital Object Identifier (DOI)

 Yang, Seungkyoung; Lee, Young Jae; Kim, Jin Man; Park, Sean; Peris, Joanna; Laipis, Philip; Park, Young Shik; Chung, Jae Hoon; and Oh, S. Paul, "A murine model for human sepiapterin-reductase deficiency" (2006).
-Neurobiology.
+Translational Neuroscience.
 705.